sjsanc/an-imperial-simulation/NOTES.md

 # PLAYABLE STATE

--- Once these have been done, start filling in chains -- Empire panel just needs to show the count for each stat thats it --
+-- Once these have been done, start filling in chains -- Do the resource tooltip
+-- Do the job tooltip
+-- Fix the debug bar
+-- Do the upgrades logic

 # Debugger